Quickstart: Create an Azure Database for PostgreSQL server in the Azure portal

 Open your server's Overview page.
 Make a note of the Server name and the Server admin login name.
 Hover your cursor over each field, and the copy symbol appears to the right of the text.
 Select the copy symbol as needed to copy the values.

-Connect to the PostgreSQL Database by using psql in Cloud Shell
+Connect to the PostgreSQL database using psql

-At the Cloud Shell prompt, connect to a database in your Azure Database for PostgreSQL server by typing the psql command line.
+In a shell, connect to a database in your Azure Database for PostgreSQL server by typing the psql command line.

 To connect to an Azure Database for PostgreSQL server with the psql utility, use the following format: